Dhanuka2002/Lap_galaxy/README.md

 # Lap Galaxy - Online Laptop Selling Store

 ## Project Overview
 Lap Galaxy is an e-commerce platform designed to facilitate the seamless buying and selling of laptops.
 The platform allows customers to browse, compare, and purchase laptops from various brands and configurations.
-It also provides store owners with tools to manage inventory, process orders, and analyze sales while ensuring a secure and user-friendly experience.
+It also provides store owners with tools to manage inventory, process orders, compare the features between products and analyze sales while ensuring a secure and user-friendly experience.

 ## Table of Contents
 - [Project Overview](#project-overview)